kolergy/agent_bean/README.md

 - You may use a computer with less V RAM for testing purpose with 3B or 1.5B models like deepseek-coder-1.3b-instruct but do not expect usefull results.

-## Backlog and Work in Progress (WIP):
-- **Improve Model managment** Model memory estimation depending on model quantisation
+## Recent improvments:
+- **Context Management**: Agent Bean maintains a context of the conversation, which is used to generate relevant responses.
+It can add new elements to the context, clear the context,
 - **Encapsulate model input outputs in objects**: this will allow easier text manipulation, parsing, and treatments in a single place
-- **Refactor update_num_tokens**: Refactor the method to calculate the number of tokens using the model tokenizer.
-- **Ability to perform action on files** to have an actual effect on code
-- **improve transformers loading**: for 8 and 4 bits quantisation with GPTQ and GGML models
-- **Actions backlog**: a backlog of actions to be executed
-- **Ability to execute code in a sealed container**: to provide direct feedback to the agent
-- **Context Management**: Agent Bean maintains a context of the conversation, which is used to generate relevant responses.
-It can add new elements to the context, clear the context, and manage the context length to ensure it stays within a specified token limit.
-- **Model and Vectorstore Instantiation**: Agent Bean can instantiate different models and vectorstores based on the provided setup.
-And be ablee to load documents in the vector store
-- **Improve code quality verification action**: code quality checker is not yet working well (needs to improve the prompt)
-- **Task looping** ability to loop on repetitive tasks
-- **Classifier action** to classify inputs
-- **Implement LLAVA model** to interact with images/charts

-## Recent improvments:
 - **Added the console log**: you will have the console log directly in the gradio app so you se what is going on.
 - **Added Mistral API**: you can now use the models from the Mistral API!
 - **Added ideation_coach**: to guide innovators with refining their innovations